 On desktop:

 Step 1.
-The preparation for connecting SSD is the same as that of connecting HDD.
-You need the power cable, SATA cable, and a screwdriver.
+The process of connecting an SSD is similar to that of connecting a hard disk drive (HDD).
+You will need to use the power cable, SATA cable, and a screwdriver for the installation.

 Step 2.
-Turn off your computer, remove all the cables from the back, and open your computer case with the screwdriver.
-Find the old hard drive in your case, and you might likely find another drive bay nearby.
+To upgrade your computer's hard drive, turn off your computer, remove all cables from the back, and open the case with a screwdriver.
+Locate the old hard drive in the case, which may be accompanied by another drive bay nearby.

 Step 3.
-Slide your SSD into place with the SATA power connector facing outwards, where you can access them and line up the holes to screw securely into place.
+Place the SSD into the drive bay with the SATA power connector facing outwards, ensuring the holes align for secure screwing into place.

 Step 4.
 There should be an unused power cable inside the computer, connect it to the SSD.